 OC3.4 RECORDING AND COMMUNICATION OF DEFINED OR BILATERALLY AGREED SETTINGS

-OC3.4.1 The Company shall maintain on its website a fully completed and publicly accessible report of settings and requirements of general application derived from European Regulation (EU) 2016/631 ‘Requirements for Generators’ together with any of these settings or requirements as set specifically for a Power Station and agreed bilaterally with The Company or a Network Operator, and will update this as described in OC3.4.2 to OC3.4.5 to incorporate OC3 Schedule 1 submissions received from Network Operators.
+OC3.4.1 The Company shall maintain on its website a fully completed and publicly accessible report of settings and requirements of general application derived from European Regulation (EU) 2016/631 ‘Requirements for Generators’ together with any of these settings or requirements as set specifically for a Power Station and agreed bilaterally with The Company, and will update this as described in OC3.4.2 to OC3.4.5.

-OC3.4.2 In respect of any bilateral agreement for connection entered into, or substantially modified (as the case may be), and in relation an EU Code User or in relation to an Embedded Generator relating to the connection of any Types A, B, C or D Power Generating Module after 27 April 2019 to the System, The Company or the relevant Network Operator will record those settings or requirements set out in OC3 Schedule 1 concerning the specification or performance of such Main Plant and Apparatus, contained in the body or appendices of such a bilateral agreement.
+OC3.4.2 In respect of any bilateral agreement for connection entered into, or substantially modified (as the case may be), and in relation an EU Code User relating to the connection of any Types A, B, C or D Power Generating Module after 27 April 2019 to the System, The Company will record those settings or requirements set out in OC3 Schedule 1 concerning the specification or performance of such Main Plant and Apparatus, contained in the body or appendices of such a bilateral agreement.

-OC3.4.3 The Company or the relevant Network Operator will assess each of the settings or requirements in OC3 Schedule 1 for each of the bilateral agreements within the scope of OC3.4.2 and, where there are four or more equal settings or requirements, update the relevant part of OC3 Schedule 1.
-The relevant part of OC3 Schedule 1 updated by The Company or relevant Network Operators should be submitted to The Company in the timescales set out in OC3.4.4.
-Where there are less than four equal settings or requirements, The Company or the relevant Network Operator should retain such data for submission to the Authority upon its request, and so that it can be used in future assessments of the number of equal settings or requirements.
+OC3.4.3 The Company will assess each of the settings or requirements in OC3 Schedule 1 for each of the bilateral agreements within the scope of OC3.4.2 and, where there are four or more equal settings or requirements, update the relevant part of OC3 Schedule 1.
+The relevant part of OC3 Schedule 1 updated by The Company should be submitted to The Company in the timescales set out in OC3.4.4.
+Where there are less than four equal settings or requirements, The Company should retain such data for submission to the Authority upon its request, and so that it can be used in future assessments of the number of equal settings or requirements.

-OC3.4.4 Following the initial publication of the report described in OC3.4.1, which shall be within 3 months of [the implementation date], where any settings or requirements are to be added or updated in accordance with OC3.4 by The Company or the relevant Network Operator, such party shall update these settings or requirements in the relevant part of OC3 Schedule 1 and submit these to The Company, or upon request the Authority, within no more than 10 business days of a new or substantially modified bilateral agreement, falling within the scope of OC3, being entered into.
+OC3.4.4 Following the initial publication of the report described in OC3.4.1, which shall be within 3 months of [the implementation date], where any settings or requirements are to be added or updated in accordance with OC3.4 by The Company shall update these settings or requirements, and submit these upon request to the Authority, within no more than 5 business days of a new or substantially modified bilateral agreement, falling within the scope of OC3, being entered into.

-OC3.4.5 The Company shall update the report described in OC3.4.1 published on its website with the information received within no more than 5 business days of such information being received in accordance with OC3.4.4 and which shall not include information available only to the Authority.